Disappearance of Damien Nettles

-Damien Nettles disappeared from Cowes on the Isle of Wight on 2 November 1996 at the age of 16 during a night out with a friend.
+Damien Richard Nettles (born 21 June 1980) disappeared from Cowes on the Isle of Wight on 2 November 1996 at the age of 16 during a night out with a friend.
 Nothing has been seen of him since.
 The investigation into his disappearance has been ongoing ever since, with five men arrested in 2011, although no charges have been brought.